generic111/Machine-learning-for-credit-data/README.md

 The dataset (`credit_data.csv`) comes from a research paper that explores performance of ‘Artificial Intelligence’ methods for predicting credit ratings: https://doi.org/10.1016/j.eswa.2020.113925
-You might read the introduction of the paper for motivation and context.
-In addition to the original variables which should be self-explanatory, the following variables have been
-added:
-`Rating`: The credit risk rating transformed to numbers `ID`: Unique ID identifying the firm
-`Year`: Year the report was made (they are all done on Q4 of that year).

 1. Problem description
 A primary goal is finding a model that is accurate in predicting the rating of the firms.
 The accuracy of the predictions is initially measured in Mean Absolute Error (MAE).
-A secondary goal is to get an understanding of which are the main factors that drive the ratings, according to the model, this would require that at least one of the models uses a few variables or that you can create a coherent explanation out of one of the models if all use many variables (you do not need to be a finance expert for this, though if you want to .
+A secondary goal is to get an understanding of which are the main factors that drive the ratings, according to the model, this would require that at least one of the models uses a few variables or that you can create a coherent explanation out of one of the models if all use many variables (you do not need to be a finance expert for this, though if you want to.
 Select three models, one from each model family to predict the target variable Rating.